Thursday, June 8, 2017

 In an item on The Voice last week, Grand Chief Stewart Phillip, President of the Union of British Columbia Indian Chiefs, vowed to stop the project indicating there were 19 lawsuits against the Trans Mountain expansion referring to oil executives as "reckless cowboys"

-Prior to the vote, House Speaker noted in the Hansards that MPs were guided by the following principals:
+The House of Commons speaker noted in the Hansards that MPs were guided by the following principals:

 (a) has social license to proceed; (b) is critical to the Canadian economy and the creation of thousands of jobs; (c) is safe and environmentally sound, as recognized and accepted by the National Energy Board; (d) is under federal jurisdiction with respect to approval and regulation; and (e) should be constructed with the continued support of the federal government, as demonstrated by the Prime Minister personally announcing the approval of the project.